printify/nary-tree/README.md

 graph structures to be created.
 Each node in the tree can have an arbitrary number of children, and there is no weight associated with edges between the nodes in the tree.

-**Please Note:** this crate does not support comparison-based data insertion.
+**Please Note:** This crate does not support comparison-based data insertion.
 In other words, this is not a binary search tree (or any other kind of search tree) crate.
 It is purely a crate for storing data in a hierarchical manner.
 The caller must know the structure that they wish to build and then use this crate to do so; this library will not make those structural decisions for you.